Christian egalitarianism: Romantic feminism

-Ruether states that in romantic feminism the distinction between genders is found primarily in "spiritual" traits.
-Ruether references a sixteenth century humanist, Cornelius Agrippa, saying that women have an "affinity with divine Wisdom that gives them moral and spiritual superiority."
-Women are perceived to be innately altruistic, sensitive, and pure—traits that are considered morally superior compared to "male traits."
-Ruether continues saying that men and women are both inherently capable of goodness, but because of the patriarchy placing men into positions of power, more negative character traits are manifested (pride, aggression, dominance, etc.).
+Ruether states that in romantic feminism, the distinction between genders is found primarily in "spiritual" traits.
+Ruether references a sixteenth century humanist, Cornelius Agrippa, saying that women have an "affinity with divine Wisdom that gives them moral and spiritual superiority".
+Women are perceived to be innately altruistic, sensitive, and pure—traits that are considered morally superior compared to "male traits".
+Ruether continues saying that men and women are both inherently capable of goodness.
+Still, because of the patriarchy placing men into positions of power, more negative character traits are manifested (pride, aggression, dominance, etc.).
 Since women are not allowed into positions of power, Ruether supposes that they retain humanity's natural goodness.
-Romantic feminism contains varying ideologies in itself which are as follows.
+Romantic feminism contains varying ideologies in itself, which are as follows.

 Conservative romanticism

-According to Ruether, conservative romanticism suggests that women remain in the home in order to maintain their goodness.
+According to Ruether, conservative romanticism suggests that women should remain at home to preserve their goodness.
 Ruether says, "If a woman leaves the home to take up a traditional male occupation, she will straightaway lose this good femininity and become a she-male, a monstrous virago, or will become debased to carnal femaleness, fallen woman."
 In one survey conducted in 1999, a researcher concluded based on participants' responses, "Even though husbands were not always the sole providers, for the majority of men they remained symbolically so, such that women's employment was nearly always described as secondary, even expendable, in light of wives' responsibility to rear and nurture children."
-Conservative romanticism opposes gender equality in the work force in order to better preserve traditional roles in the home.
-Women's innate goodness makes her the ideal candidate to raise children and to support the husband.
-In turn, this spousal support allows the husband to perform better in the workforce; this trickle effect of women sending good husbands and sons into the world is how conservative romantics suppose women make an impact.
+Conservative romanticism opposes gender equality in the work force to better preserve traditional roles in the home.
+A woman's innate goodness makes her the ideal candidate to raise children and support her husband.
+In turn, this spousal support enables the husband to perform better in the workforce; this trickle-down effect, where women raise good husbands and sons, is how conservative romantics believe women make an impact.

 Reformist romanticism

-Reformist romanticism aligns with conservative romanticism except in the reformist belief that the inherent goodness of women cannot be lost by equality in society.
-Ruether says that this ideology prescribes women to morally reform men and male-centric institutions, but to do so they require education, voting rights, and political power.
-Reformist romanticism believes that the innate goodness of women is needed in leadership positions to improve the nature of the world.
-It is also believed that the nature of women is incompatible with war and that under female leadership, the world would be at peace.
+Reformist romanticism shares many similarities with conservative romanticism, but it emphasizes a key difference: reformists believe that gender equality does not diminish the inherent moral goodness of women.
+Theologian Rosemary Radford Ruether explains that reformist romanticism encourages women to serve as moral reformers of men and male-dominated institutions.
+To fulfill this role, women must gain access to education, voting rights, and political power.
+Reformist thinkers argue that women's innate moral compass makes them essential in leadership roles, where their influence can transform society for the better.
+They also maintain that women's nature inherently opposes violence, suggesting that female leadership would bring about global peace (Ruether, Sexism and God-Talk, 1983).

 Radical romanticism

-Radical feminism rejects the entirety of male culture and debates whether males can be redeemed at all.
-Ruether says that radical feminists desire a utopian society completely independent from males in which women's inherent goodness is unimpeded by male inferiority.
+Radical romanticism, rooted in radical feminism, completely rejects male culture and actively questions whether men possess the capacity for moral redemption.
+Ruether notes that radical feminists envision a utopian society that excludes male influence altogether, where women's inherent goodness remains uncorrupted by what they perceive as male inferiority (Ruether, Sexism and God-Talk, 1983).